 Killer whales

 Southern resident killer whales occupy Salish Sea waters from May to early November.
 During that period they are not in Salish Sea waters 100% of the time – even during their peak occupancy in summer months they only occupy inland waters 80% of the time (Hauser et al. 2007, National Marine Fisheries Service 2008).
-During the summer months we assume the 20% of SRKW not present in Salish Sea waters, and the should months of May and September when 50% of the population is assume to be outside of the Salish Sea, we assume that the whales that are not present are evenly distributed among the areas from central California to the west coast of Vancouver Island.
+During the summer months we assume that 20% of SRKW are not present in Salish Sea waters, we assume that the whales are evenly distributed among the areas from central California to the west coast of Vancouver Island.
 There are three pods of killer whales in the Salish Sea: J, K, and L. During the winter months J-pod, which represents about 30% of the population, spends about 25% of its time in Salish Sea waters.
 The remainder of its time is spent evenly between Central California, Northern California and Oregon, and the outer coast of Washington.
-The K and L pods are assumed to spend their time evenly between between Central California, Northern California and Oregon, and the outer coast of Washington, and no time in Salish Sea waters.
+The K and L pods are assumed to spend their time evenly between Central California, Northern California and Oregon, and the outer coast of Washington, and no time in Salish Sea waters.
 This means that about 7.5% of the population occupies the waters of the Salish during the fall and winter months.

 Northern residents killer whales occupy the waters of west coast Vancouver Island and the British Columbia outer coast 100% of the time (Barrett-Lennard et al. 1995, Nichol and Shackleton 1996).
 During the summer months the northern resident are known to feed in Johnstone Strait at the northern end of Vancouver Island but we do not consider this area to be part of the Salish Sea.

-The killer whales in western Alaska (Prince William Sound, Cook Inlet, Kenai, and Kodiak Island) appear more mobile than the other resident populations (Matkin et al. 1999).
+The killer whales in the Gulf Of Alaska (Prince William Sound, Cook Inlet, Kenai, and Kodiak Island) appear more mobile than the other resident populations (Matkin et al. 1999).
 Whales from Prince William Sound can be observed in southeast Alaska and off of Kodiak Island (Matkin et al. 1999), and whales from southeast Alaska are known to occupy waters of western Alaska.
 To reflect their mobility of the southeast resident killer whales we assume they spent 50% of their time in western waters and 50% in southeastern waters.
-For western residents we simply assume they spend 100% of their time in western Alaska waters.
+For western residents we simply assume they spend 100% of their time in Gulf of Alaska waters.

 Harbor seal

-Harbor seals are assumed to be year-round residents in their area of origin, with no exchange between adjacent areas (Error!
-Reference source not found.).
+Harbor seals are assumed to be year-round residents in their area of origin, with no exchange between adjacent areas (Suryan and Harvey 1998).
 The one exception is for harbor seals in the Columbia River.
 We assume these seals migrate to the outer coast during the breeding season – half go to the Washington coast and the other half go to the Oregon coast.
 Some evidence suggests that harbor seals may migrate more than previously expected.
 A recent study (Peterson et al. 2012) demonstrated two of the 20 seals fitted with satellite tags in Salish Sea waters migrated briefly to the outer coast of Washington during the spring months.
 However, for the purposes of this study we assume they remain year round residents of their home area.

 California sea lion